NimeshaDil/gcp-scc-alerts-terraform/README.md

 This project uses Terraform to set up a Google Cloud Platform (GCP) environment for Security Command Center alerts.
 The alerts will be notify through an existing Slack Channel.

 ## Features
-- Sets up required providers for GCP.
+- Sets up required Terraform providers for GCP.
 - Creates a random ID for bucket prefix.
 (Bucket name must me globally unique)
 - Enables [Eventarc API](https://cloud.google.com/eventarc/docs/reference/rest) for the project.
 - Creates a Google Pub/Sub topic.